MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

         * *"Our team was spending hours each week just updating basic information across different pages.
 It felt like we were constantly playing catch-up."* - Administrator at a multi-location rehab network

 2.  **Lack of Clarity in Treatment Information:** Many individuals seeking information about addiction and mental health facilities struggled to understand the different levels of care available, hindering their ability to make informed decisions about treatment options.
 The platform lacked a clear and accessible presentation of the continuum of care.

+3.  **Poor Content Discoverability and Inconsistent Routing**: Patients struggled to find specific information due to a disorganized structure and unpredictable URLs, potentially delaying access to crucial details about their health and treatment options.

     * **User Research Results:**
         * In interviews with 50 users, 80% expressed frustration with not knowing the difference between outpatient and inpatient care.
         * 45% of survey respondents indicated that unclear treatment options were a significant barrier to making informed decisions about care.
         * 30% of users reported they would have engaged with treatment centers sooner if the treatment levels were better explained.
     * **Competitive Landscape:** Other digital healthcare platforms used clinical language without sufficient explanation, creating a mismatch with user comprehension.
+    * Keyword and competitor analysis identified significant opportunities to improve organic visibility by leveraging rich snippets and structured data for healthcare-related searches.
+This could directly improve patient access to reliable information.
     * *"I see all these different terms like 'PHP' and 'residential,' but I have no idea what they actually mean for me."* - User Interview Participant

 ## Core Capabilities Implemented